 A funeral or memorial service is a reflection of your cultural, spiritual, and religious beliefs.
 It also reflects the personality of the deceased and the loved ones who are planning the service.
 As such, every funeral is unique.
-However, there are elements that are common to most funerals and memorial services.
+However, some elements of a funeral are common to most memorial services and funerals.

-Whether or not certain elements will be included, and the order in which the elements are presented will depend on personal preference.
-However, if you are planning a funeral, the list can be helpful in presenting you with the most common options.
-You are not limited to these components and you are not required to include them all.
+Whether or not certain elements will be included and the order in which the elements are presented depends on personal preference.
+However, if you plan a funeral, the list can help you decide what elements to include.
+You are not limited to these components, and you are not required to include them all.

 Funerals and memorial services are both designed to honor the life of the deceased.
 The only significant difference is that the body is present at a funeral.
 At a memorial service, there is no body present.
 Memorial services are commonly held when the deceased has been cremated.